dakhama-mehdi/CMC-ISO/README.md

 # What's News :
 * Add automatically language chose
-* Scan copied files in real time
+* Scan files copy in real time
 * New language Spanish and Italian
 * calcul SHA256 and check authenticity windows ISO from database (no support evaluation iso)
 * Scan files with AV during copy (detect vulnerability file when created a media drive)